Advertisement

 What is it?

-It’s been given more bling over the Fiat 600e upon which it’s based, and the numbers have been ramped up accordingly: 235bhp, 255lb ft and 0-62 in 6.2 seconds en route to 124mph flat out.
+In similar style, this one's been given more bling over the Fiat 600e upon which it’s based (aggressive styling updates on the outside, some bright paint options and a warmed-over interior), and the numbers have been ramped up accordingly – 235bhp, 255lb ft and 0-62mph in 6.2 seconds en route to 124mph flat out.
 Warm hatch territory.

 Advertisement - Page continues below

 But that’s only if you go for the base-level Abarth 600e: 1,949 build slots have been allocated for the ‘Scorpionissima’ launch version too, which ups the power to 278bhp and cuts the 0-62mph down to 5.9s.
-It also gets an artificial sound generator, but (thankfully) with more bass than in the 500e.
+It also gets an artificial sound generator, but there’s a touch more bass and character than in the 500e’s aggressive PA system.

-Either way, you also get a host of motorsport-focused mechanical goodies thrown in, like a Torsen limited-slip differential, Michelin Pilot Sport EV tyres and thick 380mm monobloc brakes.
+Either way, both versions come with a host of sporty mechanical upgrades thrown in, like a Torsen limited slip differential, Michelin Pilot Sport EV tyres and thick 380mm monobloc brakes.

 Advertisement - Page continues below